clemenong1/clemenong1/README.md

 I'm **Ong Jun Kai Clemen**, a passionate developer and NUS Computer Science undergraduate with interests in full-stack development, machine learning, and impactful tech for good.

-- 🎓 Studying at National University of Singapore (GPA: 5.0/5.0)
+- 🎓 Studying at National University of Singapore
 - 💡 I love building apps that make a difference—from health to sports to cybersecurity.
-- 🏆 Hackathon Finalist and Award Winner
+- 🏆 Software Engineer | Artificial Intelligence Engineer
-- ⚡ Fun fact: I play floorball and love organizing team games!
+- ⚡ Fun fact: I love playing sports

 ---